A Gorgeous Walking Shoe - You Must See These Mexican Huaraches for Men and Women

-Or maybe I’m just a lemming; a small crowd of young people had also gathered around to try on Espiritu’s shoes, the company's stall tucked between the vendors of artisanal gin and custom jewelry design.
+Or maybe I’m just a lemming.
+A small crowd of young people had also gathered around to try on Espiritu’s shoes in the company's stall tucked between the vendors of artisanal gin and custom jewelry design.

 Some of these huaraches on-line and in Mexican shops are cute, however they always lacked the buttery softness you look for in a fine leather shoe.
 The leather always looked roughly-hewn and hard to break in.

 Not these by Espiritu (espirituculture.com).
 Not only were they creamy, they were high-fashion - loaded with color and detail.